low-earth-orbit/notes/web-dev-starter-guide.md

   - Computer architecture
   - Computer networking

-- [Open Source Society University](https://github.com/ossu/computer-science) references resources on more topics.
+- [Open Source Society University](https://github.com/ossu/computer-science) contains references to more topics.
 It can be used for cherry-picking.

-If you're unsure about which resource is better for a topic, check on Reddit.
+If you're unsure about which resource is better for a particular topic, check on Reddit.

 After completing all the above steps, connect with me on [LinkedIn](https://www.linkedin.com/in/leo-hong/)😝.
 I will send you a congratulations message.